 MOVE is used to change the party's facing or to move forward.
 The party can turn right or left, turn around, or move forward.
-Normally, each move forward takes 1 minute of game time.
-If the party has search on, each move forward takes 10 minutes.
-Refer to the Data Card for computer-specific details on how to move without choosing the command.
-Select EXIT to get back to the Adventure Menu.
+Normally in 3-D or Area, each move forward takes one minute of game time.
+If the party has Search on, each move takes ten minutes.
+Refer to the Data Card for computer-specific movement information.
+Select EXIT to return to the Adventure Menu.

 AREA toggles between the area and 3-D view.
-If the party is lost or in unfamiliar territory this command may not be available.
+In some regions this command may not be available.

-CAST displays the Cast Menu so the active character can throw a magic spell.
-See the section on Magic in the Journal for a description of how to cast spells and their effect.
+CAST displays the Cast Menu if the active character is a spell-caster.
+See the Magic section for more information.
 Some spells only have an effect in combat.